JaslinPure/Jaslin_Purification/CV_README.md

 ### EDUCATION
 <!-- Add your details -->
 ##### BOSTON CONSULTING GROUP
-Business & Data Analytics – Rapid & Immersive Skill Enhancement (RISE) Programme April 2021 to Oct 2021
+Business & Data Analytics – Rapid & Immersive Skill Enhancement (RISE) Programme <br>
+April 2021 to Oct 2021

 A 6-month programme designed to build competency in high-demand business and digital skills.
 It leverages on BCG’s industry experts who are at the top of their fields and covers technical, business, and soft skills.
 Includes real work experience.